News from Hyppolite Taine

 What amazement came over me one recent morning while listening to the voice of a young woman auscultated by Louis Daufresne in his program, The Great Witness , on Radio Notre-Dame.
 I was going to learn that this young woman's name is Cheyenne Carron.
 Christian, she directed a film, The Apostle 1 , the story of a Muslim touched by grace who decides to convert to Catholicism and has to suffer the outrages of his relatives.

-Continue reading “The Humanity of Cheyenne Carron — Reflections on the Film The Apostle”
+Read the continuation of "The humanity of Cheyenne Carron - Reflections on the film The Apostle"

 In memoriam Alvaro Mutis